The word ‘recovery’ means different things to different people.

 ‘Personal recovery is being able to create and live a meaningful and contributing life in a community of choice with or without the presence of mental health issues.’1

 For some people, recovery may mean feeling empowered to achieve the best quality of life they can when experiencing the symptoms of mental illness.
 For others, recovery is an opportunity to strengthen relationships and make positive changes to their life and priorities.

 Being a parent in recovery

-If you aren't familiar with the concept of recovery – some good places to learn more are:
+If you aren’t familiar with the concept of recovery – some good sources for learning more are:

 Whatever recovery means to you, it can be important to view it as a family process as much as an individual process.

 You are probably aware of some of the challenges that your family has faced as a result of your experience of mental illness.
 A lot of parents talk about the impact on their family relationships, and about how important it is for them to be able to work towards repairing some of the effects.

 - your children and family have strengths that have helped them get through – and you have contributed to those strengths